Last Updated on 22 June 2024 by Cycloscope

-Petrified Forest Namibia – 280 million years old pine tree in Damaraland.
-All the info you need: entrance fee, road, where to sleep and the origins of this fascinating place.
+Petrified Forest Namibia – 280 million years old pine trees in Damaraland.
+All the info you need: entrance fee, road, where to sleep, and the origins of this fascinating place.

 The Petrified Forest of Namibia is a National Monument, a perfect stop if you are coming from or going to the Skeleton Coast.
 The name could be confusing, it is not a real forest whose trees have turned to stone but the history of the formation of these petrified trunks is perhaps even more fascinating.